cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

 * tcp is used so drops reported by lukas and dirk or #630 are gone
 * --log-to-file was added, specifying both, --gui-host and a --$category-to-file provides him with a copy of the stream
-* call site level filter can be set per logger. we do have a --log-level which is currently only verbose/not for the agent. we can pump that api up to specify levels for sinks.
-I would rank this low priority and not do for now.
+* call site category filter can be set per logger. we do have a --log-level which is currently only verbose/not for the agent and for all categories. since we drop levels, we can change that api to be `--log-categories=agent-info,agent-warn,application`.
+Top level filtering should be implemented that way directly, log-site filtering is something that I consider low priority and would defer.
 * gantt replayability is not handled but since a file sink can be installed for the gui stream, can be implemented at a later point
 * we provide more data in the gui messages, so more information can be